IBKR vs Tastytrade Algo Trading: Which Broker Wins (2026)?

 2. Fees โ€” and why they aren't the headline

-Both brokers compete aggressively on price.
+Both brokers compete aggressively on price (as of 2026-04).
 The shape of the schedule matters more than the headline number.

 IBKR pricing model (as of 2026-04)

-IBKR offers two tiers โ€” Fixed and Tiered โ€” documented on the IBKR Pricing page.
+IBKR offers two tiers โ€” Fixed and Tiered โ€” published on IBKR's commissions home page.
 Verify the current rate at IBKR before sizing trades:

 The big idea: IBKR fees fall as you scale.
 At small size you pay similar to most brokers.
-At $100k+ portfolios trading 100+ contracts/month, IBKR Tiered usually beats everyone, including Tastytrade โ€” because you start collecting maker rebates and the per-contract option fee drops.
+At $100k+ portfolios trading 100+ contracts/month, IBKR Tiered usually beats most discount brokers โ€” because you start collecting maker rebates and the per-contract option fee drops.

 Tastytrade pricing model (as of 2026-04)

-Tastytrade publishes its commissions on the Tastytrade Pricing page.
-The notable shape:
+Tastytrade publishes its commissions on its public pricing page.
+The notable shape, as of 2026-04 per that page:

 Where Tastytrade gets expensive is exactly where IBKR gets cheaper: high volume, multi-leg, or anything outside US options.